 Moving our boat from place to place during a circumnavigation means we are almost never in the same place twice.
 In fact, I can only think of two places we have backtracked to: Halifax, Canada, and Rodney Bay, St Lucia.

 Coming into new places can be overwhelming.
 Even though we have cruising guides, we don’t really know where things are.
 It takes an effort to find where to anchor, where to take the dinghy, where the customs office is, etc.

 Coming back to Houston is such a relief for its familiarity.
 I know Houston so well, it’s a breath of fresh air to not have to think as much about where to find the things I need.
 I’m familiar enough with the city that I can make adjustments to our drives on the fly or can navigate without a map or directions.
 It’s a little bizarre how satisfying that is!

-We knew going into cruising that maintaining our boat was going to be a constant, learning on the fly process.
+We knew that maintaining our boat was going to be a constant, learning-on-the-fly process.
 Since Starry Horizons is so new, we are fortunate enough to be spending less time doing work on her than other cruisers have to do.
 Anything that needs work, though, is typically something we have had no experience fixing in the past.

 David does a great job of tackling these projects and figuring out how to fix systems, but it can be stressful and we may lack the parts we need.

 Example: the fan that ventilates our generator locker into the anchor locker stopped working.
 We have to keep the generator locker open when we run the water maker or else the watermaker pump will overheat.
 It’s a $20 part, but not available where we are.